brunoab/clamav-scan/README.md

 Configuration
 -------------

+Open **clamav-scan.sh** file and adjust configuration variables

-variable     | example value  | description
+Variable     | Example value  | Description
 -------------|----------------|------------
 mail_to      | you@test.com   | The mail adresse the scan log is sent to
 mail_subject | Clamav scan    | The mail subject